Caballas Coalition

-The Caballas Coalition (Coalición Caballas, i.e., Mackerel Coalition) was a left-wing regionalist party in the Spanish autonomous city of Ceuta in north Africa.
+The Caballas Coalition (Coalición Caballas; i.e., Mackerel Coalition) was a left-wing regionalist party in the Spanish autonomous city of Ceuta in north Africa.

 History

 The party formed for the 2011 election as a merger between the Ceutan Democratic Union (UDCE) and the Socialist Party of the People of Ceuta (PSPC).
 The coalition won 4,404 votes (14.34%) in the 2011 elections, earning 4 of the 25 seats in the Ceuta Assembly, making it the second-largest party after the People's Party (PP).
-The coalition aims for the official recognition of Moroccan Arabic in Ceuta.
+The coalition aims for the official recognition of Moroccan Arabic (in the form called Ceuta Arabic) in Ceuta.
 The coalition, through its two member-parties, was endorsed with the Spanish Socialist Workers' Party (PSOE) until July 2013.
 The split came from differences of opinion over controversial comments towards women, made by a local Muslim cleric.

 On 15 October 2021, the coalition announced its transformation into a platform called Ceuta Ya!
 (Ceuta Now!).